Media in Gujarati language: 1822—1915

 The printing was introduced in Gujarati in 1812.
 The first printed book published was the Gujarati translation of Dabestan-e Mazaheb prepared and printed by Parsi priest Fardunjee Marzban in 1815.
-Early newspapers in Gujarati are published from Bombay and they covered commercial and business news chiefly.
-They were mainly published by Parsi community and served area of Bombay (now Mumbai).
+Early newspapers in Gujarati were published from Bombay, and they covered commercial and business news chiefly.
+They were mainly published by Parsi community and served the area of Bombay (now Mumbai).
 On 1 July 1822, the first Gujarati newspaper Bombayna Samachar was started by Fardunjee Marzban as a weekly business journal with 150 subscribers.
-In 1832, it was renamed Bombay Samachar and converted into biweekly.
-Later it became daily in 1855.
-In 1933, its present publisher Cama family brought it.
-Another Parsi, Naoroji Dorabji Chandaru started Mumbai Vartman in 1830.
-A year later was renamed Mumbaina Halkaru Ane Vartaman and converted into biweekly which published until 1843.
-Pestonji Manekji started a weekly Jam-e-Jamshed in 1831 which later converted in daily 1853.
+In 1832, it was renamed Bombay Samachar and converted into a biweekly.
+Later, it became daily in 1855.
+In 1933, its present publisher, the Cama family, bought it.
+Another Parsi, Naoroji Dorabji Chandaru, started Mumbai Vartman in 1830.
+A year later was renamed Mumbaina Halkaru Ane Vartaman and converted into a biweekly publication, which was published until 1843.
+Pestonji Manekji started a weekly Jam-e-Jamshed in 1831, which was later converted into a daily in 1853.
 Several other newspapers published between 1832 and 1856: Doorbeen, Samachar Darpan, Mombaina Kasud, Chitranjan Darpan and Chabuk.
 The first women's magazine in Gujarati, Stribodh was established in 1857 by Parsi social activists.